 Portal is a puzzle game that requires the player to navigate through a series of test chambers located in the building of a company called Aperture Science.
 The testing chambers give the player the ability to create portals which can transport them from one place to another.
 The player must use the principles of momentum to shoot portals at strategic positions in order to solve difficult puzzles and ultimately escape the Aperture Science building.

-This is the fifth edition of an iconic game series featuring the player as the leader of a civilisation on the edge of decline.
-In this fifth instalment, the player must lead the population of the settlement starting from prehistoric times all the way into the future.
+This is the sixth edition of an iconic game series featuring the player as the leader of a civilisation on the edge of decline.
+The player must lead the population of the settlement starting from prehistoric times all the way into the future.
 The end goal of the game is to achieve victory conditions by excelling in fields such as research, diplomacy, and economic growth.

 In this edition, the city-states are mini civilisations which are also controlled by AI.
 The player can choose to trade or engage in diplomacy with these city-states or crush them using superior military might.
-The map has adopted a hexagonal design for the first time.
-This new design allows the player to expand their territory in six different directions compared to the four directions available on the square tiles in previous editions.
+The map has adopted a hexagonal design, following on from Civ V. This new design allows the player to expand their territory in six different directions compared to the four directions available on the square tiles in previous editions.

 This is a unique game which involves a rocket simulator.
 The player must help an aerospace industry take off into space by using various parts of aircraft and rockets to build a flying machine with enough power to escape the planet’s gravity.
 Throughout the game, the player must consider factors such as the settings for the various stages of a flight, how much fuel to load for the missions, and calculating the path of the spacecraft to ensure it can enter and maintain its orbits around various celestial bodies.